G0maa/FullstackOpen/part12/part12Notes.md

 ### Some commands:

+- `docker` related commands:

+  - For building image from `Dockerfile`, `-t` for giving it a name.
+    - `docker build -t <imgae-name> .`
+  - For running containers from already built images, or ones from `Docker hub`
+    - `docker run -it <image-name>`
+  - Starting existing containers
+    - `docker start -i <container-name>`
+    - P.S: Data here are not presisted, also added apps are only presisted when we commit to new image.

 - Summary of `docker-compose` commands:
   - Starting `docker-compose`
     - `docker-compose -f <.yml file name> up -d`, `-d` for running it in the background.